-- Ask a Little Boy: Supposedly, if a little boy shows interest in your pregnant belly, you’re having a girl.
+- Ask a Little Boy: Supposedly, if a little boy shows an interest in your pregnant belly, you’re having a girl.
 But if they don’t seem intrigued at all, it’s a boy.

-- Check Your Urine: If your urine is a light color, it’s a girl, but it’s bright, prepare for a little boy!
+- Check Your Urine: If your urine is a light color, it’s a girl, but if it’s bright, prepare for a little boy!

 - Put Salt on Your Breast Before Bed: If it’s damp when you wake up, you’re having a girl.